flub78/multitenant/doc/testing.md

 Two kinds:

 1. Integration end to end tests.
-They have access to the database and can create items of chack the database status.
+They have access to the database and can check the database status after action.
+They are stored in tests/Browser/Central and tests/Browser/Tenants.

 1. Deployment tests.
 They are deployed on an external server.
 The test environment has the same access than a regular user (no access to the database).
 They can be used to check installation before production.
+They are stored in tests/Browser/Deployment.

-They are stored in tests/Browser/Central and tests/Browser/Tenants.
+Avoiding duplication.
+Things that require the database or local storage access should be tested as integration End to End tests.
+Things that do not are black box tests.
+The goal of the tests is to warn the developers that something wrong is happening.
+We want these warning to happen as soon as possible.
+So we have unit tests to be able to test classes before that all of them are available.
+We have feature tests that we can run before the application is deployed.

 ### Performance test (todo).